Audio Description

 • Depending on load and subject areas, AMS may assist with the creation of AD and alternative text descriptions.

-AMS will also have resources on AD to share with the departments, as well as best practices for teaching students who are blind/low vision in order for those students to be able to gain understanding of visual aids used in live lectures as well as future recorded videos.
+AMS also has resources on AD to share with departments, as well as best practices for teaching students who are blind/low vision in order for those students to be able to gain understanding of visual aids used in live lectures as well as future recorded videos.

 Live AD will be handled on a case-by-case basis for “out of the classroom” events.
 Departments will be asked when courses are identified if any of these events are within the scope of the course.